 Expert Tip: Everyone in the mattress industry claims to have unbiased reviews.
 This is simply not true.
 No review is unbiased.
 Whether it is an angry customer, a reviewer that was given a free item, or somebody's uncle, reviews are only good for direction not for decision.

-This is luckily where Slumber Search has already done most of the work in finding and aggregating the reviews and scores (check out our top rated beds), but there are plenty of other sites and experts that provide reviews too.
+This is one area where Slumber Search can help by already having done most of the work of aggregating, analyzing, and collecting reviews and scores (check out our top rated beds).
+But there are plenty of other sites and experts that provide reviews too!
 Find the reviews and start learning about the different brands.

-Above Sheet: Now compile a list of a few that you are interested in and your takeaways.
+Above Sheet: If you're like me, you'll want to save your findings because this isn't a single day decision.
+Whether its a spreadsheet or some notes on your phone, compile a list of a few that you are interested in and your takeaways.
 Above is a sample spreadsheet.

 So be wary, not all disruptors are good agents.
 Some of them are hacks that spin up a website, get some bedding from overseas, and sell it at a premium.

-How do you know that they are lying?
+How do you know that they aren't what they seem?